abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 \end{aligned}
 $$

-However, in some type systems (e.g. in most programming languages) the Boolean type is defined as one of the "primitive" types that are part of the type system itself.
-If we want for our type system to feature the Boolean type as a primitive, we define it using natural deduction.
+If we want to define it using natural deduction, so it is one of the "primitive" types that are part of the type system itself (as it is defined in most programming languages), it would look like this.

 $$\frac
     {}
     {\mathrm{Bool} :: \mathrm{Type}}
 $$

-There is a type called Bool (technically, this is not a typing rule, but a "kinding" rule (and thus the double-colon)).
+This means that there is a type called Bool (technically, this is not a typing rule, but a "kinding" rule (and thus the double-colon)).

 $$\frac
     {}